Brickfields Country Park: History

 When the British Army arrived in Aldershot in 1854 there was an immediate and urgent need for brick-built barracks and houses for the rapidly growing Camp and town.
 The clay for these buildings was dug from several pits in the area, one of them being the pit dug by the newly formed Aldershot Brick and Tile Works on Boxalls Lane.
 The Victorian brickworks and drying ovens were in use until about 1940 and were located nearby on what is now the Brickfields housing estate.
 When the brickworks closed the area was used as a concrete works and storage area and latterly as a refuse dump until 1983 when work began to turn the wasteland into a country park as an amenity for the people of Aldershot.
 The pond was dug out to make it larger and designed to be fed by a storm water drainage ditch in the park.
-The park was opened on 7 June 1985 by Councillor Colin Balchin, the Mayor of Rushmoor and named Brickfields Country Park following a public competition.
+The park was opened on 7 June 1985 by Councillor Colin Balchin, the Mayor of Rushmoor and was named Brickfields Country Park following a public competition.

-As of 2024 a new volunteer group have been taking care of Brickfields Country Park following the loss of many of the volunteers during the Covid pandemic.
+As of 2024 a new volunteer group are taking care of Brickfields Country Park following the loss of many of volunteers during the Covid pandemic.
+They have their own fledgling website at - www.brickfields.uk - but this is a work in progress.